 The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not secured improvements, further action will be considered, which may include:

-- Holding a formal meeting with parents and the local authority. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns. - Attending an Interview Under Caution (IUC).
+- Holding a formal meeting with parents and the local authority. - Attending an Interview Under Caution (IUC).